Testing Accommodations Guide

 PARCC aims to provide equitable access through technology and universal design principles.
 You can preview sample questions in their computer testing environment and read the latest accommodations guidance from their website.
 For a nice overview, check out this PARCC teacher’s guide.

 Most decisions regarding designated supports and individualized accommodations must be documented in a student’s Personal Needs Profile (PNP).
 The PNP allows certain accessibility features to be turned on for the test, and if accessibility features are not indicated in the PNP, then the student will not be distracted by unfamiliar features.

 Where the old assessments were simple multiple choice, 60% of the PARCC literacy assessment will involve writing.
 The good news is that PARCC recognizes the need for writing accommodations and included word prediction on the list of approved individualized accommodations.
 This is great news for your Co:Writer users.
-Co:Writer 7 includes new testing accommodation supports to comply with your state’s restrictions.
-Be sure your students have access well ahead of the assessment—they’ll need to use it instructionally qualify to use it on the test.
-Request a quote to upgrade your Co:Writer license to version 7.
+Co:Writer Universal includes new testing accommodation supports to comply with your state’s restrictions, but the PARCC assessment may lock out all other tools that aren’t built into the assessment (students may need to use another device to access word prediction).
+Request a quote to upgrade your Co:Writer license to the Universal version.

 Learn more about PARCC accommodations from their Accommodations Manual.